MariaSnegireva/react_node_telegram/README.md

 ## Usage

-Sending Data to the Server
+Sending Data to the Server:

 To send data to the server, use the following command:

 ```bash
   curl -X POST http://localhost:5000/generate-chart -H "Content-Type: application/json" -d '{"hour": "13:43", "duration": "1h 45m"}'
 ```

-Fetching Chart Data
+Fetching Chart Data:

 To fetch chart data, use the following command:

 ```bash